Imperial-Opentrons-Users/MRes_2023_Protocols/Team_2/ReadMe.md

 <img width="399" alt="image" src="https://github.com/Imperial-Opentrons-Users/MRes_2023_Protocols/assets/150702852/87d0b134-542e-4b98-a6f7-5d49dc10e327">

-Figure 1: Customisable opentron script generator
+Figure 1: Customisable opentron script generator interface.

-After naming your new opentron cherrypicking script, it will appear in your downloads ready to be uploaded into opentron directly.
+After naming your new opentron cherrypicking script, a python script will be generated and will appear in the downloads folder ready to be uploaded into opentron directly.

 Featured of Opentron Script (Code B):
   - Using the inputs and data provided from Code A to create a ready to use opentron script